umbraco/Umbraco.Community.Site.Resources/README.md

 ### Why participate?

 Many developers say it's tough to find real-world code samples.
 Official docs have snippets, but practical examples are scattered across blogs, forums, and repositories.
-By contributing, you'll help centralize great examples—making it easier for everyone to learn and share.
+By contributing, you'll help centralize great examples, making it easier for everyone to learn and share.

 ## How to contribute